awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. In the **Inbound rules** section, choose **Add rule**\.

-   1. Set the following values for your new inbound rule to allow MySQL traffic on port 3306 from your EC2 instance\.
+   1. Set the following values for your new inbound rule to allow MySQL traffic on port 3306 from your Amazon EC2 instance\.
 If you do this, you can connect from your web server to your DB instance to store and retrieve data from your web application to your database\.
       + **Type:** `MySQL/Aurora`
       + **Source:** The identifier of the `tutorial-securitygroup` security group that you created previously in this tutorial, for example: `sg-9edd5cfb`\.